 Rope - The name is apt, Ropes are long cylindrical cords that must be sliced and rubbed or folded before smoking.

 To make a Diplomat, an Apple bowl is squashed, by as little as an eighth of an inch.
-An oval-shaped shank--roughly as long as the bowl is tall--is added.
+An oval-shaped shank—roughly as long as the bowl is tall—is added.
 The larger size of the Diplomat bowl is what makes is the preferred pipe for smokers.
 The difference between the Diplomat and other Apple family pipes is that it does not have as perfect of a sphere.

-The term dottle refers to the unburnt and ash left over in the heel of the chamber after smoking a bowl of tobacco.
+The term dottle refers to the unburnt tobacco and ash left over in the heel of the chamber after smoking a bowl of tobacco.

 The draft hole refers to the point where the bore of the air chamber meets the tobacco chamber of a pipe.
 The draft hole is usually centered at the back of the heel, but can be elevated in certain situations.

 The Duke shape has a perfectly cylindrical bowl and chamber with lines, each parallel to one another.
 The foot of the bowl has been cut flat at a slight angle, redistributing the weight, allowing it to sit upright effortlessly.
-What separates the Duke from every other tobacco pipe is that there is no briar shank, either a vulcanite or bone two-piece stem is attached to the mortice by an inserted aluminum band.
+What separates the Duke from most other tobacco pipes is that there is no briar shank, either a vulcanite or bone two-piece stem is attached to the mortice by an inserted aluminum band.

-An estate pipe is a smoked or an unsmoked pipe that has been previously owned by another pipe collector.
+An estate pipe is a smoked or an unsmoked pipe that has been previously owned by another pipe smoker/collector.
 The term estate pipe is widely used to refer to a pipe that is not purchased brand new.